analytiq-hub/sigagent.github.io/_posts/2022-12-29-exponential-family.md

 Similarly, the multivariate Gaussian is in the exponential family.

-## The Poisson distribution as exponential family
+## The Poisson distribution is in the exponential family

 The Poisson distribution with mean and variance $$\lambda$$ is